brendanneal12/ENPM661_Proj3_AStar/README.md

 # How to Run Code

 1. Hit Run
 2. Prompted by the terminal, enter the initial state X, Y, and Theta with spaces separating them.
-Theta should be a multiple of 30 (0,30,60,270,etc.)
+Theta should be a multiple of 30 (0,30,60,270,etc.) Example: (5 5 0)
 3. If your initial state is in an obstacle or outside of the workspace, you will be prompted to restart.
 4. Prompted by the terminal, enter the goal state X, Y, and Theta with spaces separating them.
 Theta should be a multiple of 30 (0,30,60,270,etc.)
+Example: (25 25 30)
 5. If your goal state is in an obstacle or outside of the workspace, you will be prompted to restart.
 6. Enter the Robot Radius
 7. Enter the Step Size.